MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 Adds the specified aliases to sessions that use the session configuration.
 Enter a hash table with the following keys:

 - Name - Name of the alias.
-This key is required
+This key is required.
 - Value - The command that the alias represents.
-This key is required
+This key is required.
 - Description - A text string that describes the alias.
-This key is optional
+This key is optional.
 - Options - Alias options.
 This key is optional.
 The default value is **None**.
-The acceptable values for this parameter are: None, ReadOnly, Constant, Private, or AllScope
+The acceptable values for this parameter are: None, ReadOnly, Constant, Private, or AllScope.

 For example: `@{Name='hlp';Value='Get-Help';Description='Gets help';Options='ReadOnly'}`